AbsaOSS/living-doc-collector-gh/doc-issues/README.md

         ]
 ```

-See the full example of Living Documentation Issues mode step definition (in example are used non-default values):
+See the full example of the Living Documentation Issues mode step definition (in the example, non-default values are used):

 ```yaml
 - name: Living Documentation Collector for GitHub